Benjamin Franklin: Freemasonry

 In 1730 or 1731, Franklin was initiated into the local Masonic lodge.
 He became a grand master in 1734, indicating his rapid rise to prominence in Pennsylvania.
 The same year, he edited and published the first Masonic book in the Americas, a reprint of James Anderson's Constitutions of the Free-Masons.
 He was the secretary of St. John's Lodge in Philadelphia from 1735 to 1738.

+In January 1738, "Franklin appeared as a witness" in a manslaughter trial against two men who killed "a simple-minded apprentice" named Daniel Rees in a fake Masonic initiation gone wrong.
+One of the men "threw, or accidentally spilled, the burning spirits, and Daniel Rees died of his burns two days later."
+While Franklin did not directly participate in the hazing that led to Rees' death, he knew of the hazing before it turned fatal, and did nothing to stop it.
+He was criticized for his inaction in The American Weekly Mercury, by his publishing rival Andrew Bradford.
+Ultimately, "Franklin replied in his own defense in the Gazette."

 Franklin remained a Freemason for the rest of his life.